 All startups must begin somewhere, and some of the world’s largest, highest-grossing Startups That Started in a Garage.

 Operating out of a garage is a great way of saving money while you begin to grow your business.
-If you have determination, self-belief, and a great idea, you can grow your startup from humble beginnings.
+If you have determination, self-belief, and a great idea, you can grow your startup from the humblest of beginnings.

-Successful garage startups include internet and technology giants, international retailers, and famous product manufacturers.
-Here are seven startups that rose from garage businesses to become billion-dollar companies.
+Successful garage startups include internet and technology giants, international retailers, and famous manufacturers.
+Here are seven startups that rose from garages to become billion-dollar companies.

-Google’s phenomenal story started in a garage in California, with no-one knowing it would grow to become the largest network in the world.
+Google’s phenomenal story started in a garage in California.
+Then, no one could know it would grow to become one of the largest tech companies in the world.

-In 1998, Stanford University graduates Larry Page and Sergey Brin leased a garage from a friend, Susan Wojcicki, who charged the budding entrepreneurs $1,700 per month.
+All this began in 1998.
+Then, Stanford University graduates Larry Page and Sergey Brin leased a garage from a friend, Susan Wojcicki.
+She charged the budding entrepreneurs $1,700 per month.

-The makeshift office came complete with a parking space, which was reserved for Craig Silverstein, Google’s first ever employee.
-Over the next five months, the 25-year-old founders diligently worked on the algorithm that would one day make them famous.
+The makeshift office came complete with a parking space, which they reserved for Craig Silverstein, Google’s first ever employee.
+Over the next five months, the 25-year-old founders diligently worked on the algorithm that was about to make them famous.

 By March 1999, Google had already started grabbing media coverage, and was getting too large for the garage.
-The company moved into other offices, eventually settling in 2 million square feet of office space in Santa Clara.
+The company moved into other offices.
+Eventually, it settled in 2 million square feet of office space in Santa Clara.

-Wojcicki went on to become Google’s vice president of product management, then CEO of YouTube.
+Wojcicki went on to become first Google’s vice president of product management, then CEO of YouTube.
 Silverstein, in the meantime, become director of technology.
 Eight years after starting up, Page and Brin bought the garage in Santa Margarita Avenue, where Google first began, as a tribute to its humble beginnings.

 2. Hewlett-Packard (HP)

-Packard’s garage in Palo Alto could be considered not only the birthplace of HP.
+Packard’s garage in Palo Alto is not only the birthplace of HP.
 In a way, Silicon Valley as a whole was born here.
-Over the years, many technology startups in the area following in HP’s footsteps.
+Over the years, many technology startups in the area would follow in HP’s footsteps.